South Cornwall · PL24

 Why Tywardreath is its own job.

 Conservation Area covers the village including the church.
 Par Sands and Par Harbour to the south include china clay heritage and brownfield redevelopment opportunities.
 For loft conversion specifically, parts of Tywardreath sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Tywardreath drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Tywardreath project as a PL24-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Tywardreath job runs as a PL24-specific piece of work — local policy, local fabric, local builders.
+Most of our loft conversion work in Tywardreath lands on Edwardian houses, with detailing that has to nod to the wider Luxulyan streetscape.

 Planning note